dotlin-org/dotlin/README.md

 ## About Dotlin

 Dotlin makes use of Kotlin's IR (Immediate Representation) compiler, and uses that to generate Dart source code.

-At the moment not all of Kotlin's features are supported; to see what exactly is or isn't implemented, you can look at the [TODO](TODO.md) list.
+Dotlin is still in development.
+You can track overall development on the [project board](https://github.com/orgs/dotlin-org/projects/1).

-## Goals
+## Features

-- Support all Kotlin language features
+- Supports all Kotlin language features (WIP: #25)
-- Support the Kotlin standard library
+- Supports the Kotlin standard library (WIP)
-- Allow the use of any library written in Dart by generating `external` Kotlin APIs
+- Use any dependency written in Dart, without conversion or writing type definitions (WIP)
+- Integrates with Dart's build system (use `pubspec.yaml` to define dependencies)
-- Generate code that is still readable and pleasant to use for Dart consumers
+- Generates code that is still readable and pleasant to use for Dart consumers (WIP)
-- Integrate with Dart's build system (e.g. use `pubspec.yaml` to define dependencies)
-- Create an IntelliJ/Fleet plugin
-- Support Flutter
-    - Flutter: Create a fluent widget builder DSL using Kotlin's scope functions on top of the generated `external` API

 ## Differences from Kotlin